Developer / Publisher – Animatoon Studio / MEDIAPRODUCCION SL

 Release date – February 26th, 2018

 Reviewed on – PS4 Pro

 It’s move controllers only and those who have played any kind of simulator VR game will be instantly familiar with the mechanics utilized here.
 With your 2 hands you can grab and interact with items around you to investigate and solve puzzles.
 Teleportation and click-turning are the only options available as far as movement goes, but most of the game has you stationary as you solve whatever puzzle you are in front of.
-Early on you pick up some tools and a briefcase that will be needed in future puzzles with the case acting as an inventory system (though I don’t think I ever had more than 1 item at a time) for items needed to solve the challenges placed before you.
+Early on you pick up some tools and a briefcase that will be needed in future puzzles with the case acting as an inventory system, though it’s almost completely unecessary minus the some in-game cut scenes that are triggered only after you have placed an item in the case.

 The visuals here are underwhelming to say the least, but given the targeted demographic, work just fine.
 Characters are exaggerated and cartoonish, looking like they have been yanked right out of a childrens’ movie as are the environments.
 The mansion doesn’t have a ton details and feels a little barren, but the few areas you do visit look alright.
-The voice actors fit their roles nicely as the female lead talks you through most of the puzzles and helps you out if you get a little stuck.
+The voice actors fit their roles nicely as the female lead, Bio, talks you through most of the puzzles and helps you out if you get a little stuck.
 Oh, and there is a talking Perulican (not a typo) that is supposed to add to the humor, but comes off as an annoying mascot that could only appeal to a much younger generation than myself.